louzhixian/louzhixian.github.io/content/posts/crypto-ux-security/index.en.md

 PayPal can reverse transactions.
 Stripe has Radar watching for fraud patterns.
 Credit cards have chargebacks—a mechanism so effective that the UK's Payment Systems Regulator now requires banks to share 50/50 liability for authorized push payment fraud.

-Crypto eliminated all of this.
+Crypto eliminated all of this, deliberately.

-Not accidentally—deliberately.
 The whole point was removing intermediaries with admin privileges.
 No central authority that can freeze your account, but also no safety net when you inevitably make a mistake.

 The problem isn't the blockchain itself.
-Yes, smart contracts can have bugs—that's a real issue, but it's a code quality problem with known solutions (audits, formal verification, bug bounties).
+Yes, smart contracts can have bugs, which is also a real issue, but it's a code quality problem with known solutions (audits, formal verification, bug bounties).
 The vulnerability I'm talking about is different: it's everything *before* the transaction hits the chain.
 The website you connected to, the domain you trusted, the browser extension that handled your keys, the signature request you approved.
-This is where the $494 million went—not to smart contract exploits, but to UI-layer attacks.
+This is where the $494 million went: not to smart contract exploits, but to UI-layer attacks.

 We stripped away every safety mechanism that traditional finance developed over decades, then kept the exact same vulnerable interface layer.
 Users interact with $100,000+ in assets through the same domains and webpages they use for cat videos and shopping.
-And we're surprised when $494 million gets drained by phishing attacks in a single year?

 ## The 2024 Reality Check